Mehdo0/ft_transcendence/README.md

 | email | String | unique, not null |
 | hashed_password | String | not null (bcrypt, salted) |
 | elo | Integer | starting at 500 |

+Only the account and its rating are persisted.
+Games, lobbies and the matchmaking queue live in the backend memory for the duration of a match, so there is a single table and no foreign key relation.

 ## Features